InquireWithin/W10BSRemover/README.md

 11> Remove-AppXProvisioned package may as well be decor as it seemingly serves no functional purpose anymore.

+12> Control guards are enabled, and high entropy is set to be permanently enabled (harder to do process replacment or stack overflow)

 and more utter nonsense that I'm too infuriated by to list here.